Wikontic: Constructing Wikidata-Aligned, Ontology-Aware Knowledge Graphs with Large Language Models: Results

 In the task of question answering, the primary purpose of the extracted KG is to extract as much relevant information from the context as possible.
 Ideally, the resulting graph should contain all entities mentioned in the question as well as the answer to the question.
 In multi-hop question answering, entities in question will unlikely be in the same context as the answer entity, meaning they may not be direct neighbors in the resulting KG.
 However, in a KG with sufficient coverage, there has to be a reasonably short path connecting these two entities.

-To measure the overall coverage of various KG construction methods, we estimate whether the answer to the question is present in the KG as an entity and does the path from question to answer exist in the graph.
+To measure the overall coverage of various KG construction methods, we estimate whether the answer to the question is present in the KG as an entity and whether the path from the question to the answer exists in the graph.
 Due to differences in pipelines, we cast all entity and relation names to lowercase and remove punctuation to standardize their format.
-To account for possible differences in entity naming, we consider two entities matching if one is a substring of another.
+To account for possible differences in entity naming, we consider two entities matching if one is a substring of the other.

-Table~\ref{tab:compact_graph_comparison} presents coverage and size metrics for KGs built by our pipeline, AriGraph and HippoRAG on samples from the MuSiQue dataset.
-Since baseline KGs are available only for gpt4o-mini model and 80 common test samples, we use the same configuration to ensure a fair comparison.
+Table~\ref{tab:compact_graph_comparison} presents coverage and size metrics for KGs built by our pipeline, AriGraph, and HippoRAG on the MuSiQue dataset.
+Since baseline KGs are available only for the gpt4o-mini model and 80 common test samples, we use the same configuration to ensure a fair comparison.
 We estimated the standard deviation using bootstrapping.
-"Contains Answer" represents the percentage of cases when the answer entity is present in the full KG, or 5- and 10- hop neighborhood of entities present in MuSiQue questions.
+"Contains Answer" represents the percentage of cases when the answer entity is present in the neighborhood of entities from the MuSiQue question.
 We ablate Wikontic by removing one or multiple pipeline steps at a time.
-"Ontology Entailment" is the percentage of triplets, where subject, object and relation match the ontology.
+"Ontology Entailment" is the percentage of triplets where subject, object, and relation match the ontology.

 Both Wikontic and HippoRAG achieve over 96\% answer coverage, surpassing AriGraph’s 79.9\%.
-Notably, only 3.5\% of triples in Wikontic are ontology-misaligned, confirming that the generated knowledge is largely schema-consistent, only a small portion of produced triplets requires correction to fully satisfy ontology constraints.
-Without ontology constraints, Wikontic reaches the highest coverage (97.5\%), avoiding mismatches between Wikidata and MuSiQue entities and making it particularly effective for open-domain QA.
-When ontology consistency is required, the filtered Wikontic variant attains 100\% ontology entailment with a competitive 93.8\% coverage.
+Notably, only 3.5\% of triples in Wikontic are ontology-misaligned, confirming that the generated knowledge is largely schema-consistent; only a small portion of produced triplets requires correction to fully satisfy ontology constraints.
+Without ontology constraints, Wikontic reaches the highest answer coverage (97.5\%), avoiding mismatches between Wikidata and MuSiQue entities and making it particularly effective for open-domain QA.
+When ontology consistency is required, the Wikontic variant that excludes ontology-misaligned triplets (100\% ontology entailment) attains a competitive answer coverage of 93.8\%.